This is how Venice wants to save itself

 The ancient city of Venice (Venice, Murano and Burano) was built on a few hundred small islands in the Venetian Lagoon, with their buildings supported on timber piles, as the population of fishermen moved to the islands in search of protection from the invasion of the Huns and Lombards.
 Today it is a tourist attraction thanks to its water canals.

 According to the IPCC, sea water levels rose between 10 and 25 centimeters and by 2100 they are expected to rise between 60 and 110 centimeters.
-Both factors, land subsidence and rising sea levels, are inevitable in centuries to come, and they are leading to the city sinking even further each time the tides rise, which is occurring more and more often.
+Both factors, land subsidence and rising sea levels, are inevitable in centuries to come, and they are leading to the city of Venice sinking even further each time the tides rise, which is occurring increasingly often.

 Does Venice flood very often?